alces-software/flight-appliance-docs/docs/source/overview/newfeatures.rst

     - MPI container execution
     - Custom volume mounts

-- The new c5 AWS instances are now available for selection
+- The new c5, h1, p3, m5 & x1e AWS instances are now available for selection
+- Personal Gridware - install any of the Gridware apps to your user directory
+- New cluster dashboard - `Flight Launch <https://launch.alces-flight.com/default>`_ - replaces the previous dashboard

 For more information, see LINK_TO_FORUM_POST